To get more information contact me at: firstname.lastname@example.org

 time (min) degrees (°C)

-Here the distortion of the IRFP150NPbF current amplifier driven by the 6072A voltage stage at the max output level, about 30W, with about 30VDC and 3.5A on 8ohm load measured with Olivine 2 USB ADC and ARTA software at 40Hz, 100Hz, 1KHz and 10KHz.
+Here the distortion of a single IRFP150NPbF current amplifier driven by the 6072A voltage stage at the max output level, about 30W, with about 30VDC and 3.5A on 8ohm load measured with Olivine 2 USB ADC and ARTA software at 40Hz, 100Hz, 1KHz and 10KHz.

 Frequency response in the same conditions.